QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 Choosing access controls should typically be done in consultation with a specialist at a repository.
 Based on your in-depth knowledge of your data and its context and the repository’s understanding of technical options and best practices, you will be able to arrive at a safe – and thus ethical – solution.

-## Further Resources
+## Resources

 -   Mosley, Layna.
 2013. *Interview Research in Political Science*.
 Cornell University Press.
  [*http://www.cornellpress.cornell.edu/book/?GCOI=80140100891800*](http://www.cornellpress.cornell.edu/book/?GCOI=80140100891800)
--   Further guidance on de-identifying data on QDR:  https://qdr.syr.edu/guidance/human-participants/deidentification
+-   Further guidance on de-identifying data on QDR:  [https://qdr.syr.edu/guidance/human-participants/deidentification](https://qdr.syr.edu/guidance/human-participants/deidentification)
 -   Guidance on de-identifying qualitative data by the UK Data Archive:  [*https://www.ukdataservice.ac.uk/manage-data/legal-ethical/anonymisation/qualitative*](https://www.ukdataservice.ac.uk/manage-data/legal-ethical/anonymisation/qualitative)
 -   ICPSR’s guidance on data sharing.
-Note in particular the section on data enclaves at the end.
+Note in particular the section on data enclaves at the end:
  [*https://www.icpsr.umich.edu/icpsrweb/content/deposit/guide/chapter5.html*](https://www.icpsr.umich.edu/icpsrweb/content/deposit/guide/chapter5.html)